j-s-correa/AceSuperstore.Task2/README.md

 ### ✅ Data Loading

-The raw dataset was imported into a staging table using SQL Server’s built-in **Import Wizard**.
-This enabled:
+The cleaned .csv dataset was imported into a staging table using SQL Server’s built-in **Import and Export Wizard**.
+This feature allows easy transfer of data from external files into the database, enabling further transformation and validation before loading into the final dimensional model.

 - **Data cleaning** before final load
 - **Type casting** (e.g., converting string to numeric types)